 Much like in any other business, real estate investing would require you to pay different type of taxes.
 Two of which are income tax and real estate tax.
-To know the twists and turns of real estate investing, you should know what these taxes are, when do you pay them and their difference.
+To know the twists and turns of real estate investing, you need to know what these taxes are, when do you pay them and their difference.

-If you are a taxpayer under money basis, you usually report your rental income on your return in the same year that you constructively or actually got it.
-You fall under this category if you report income the same year that you receive it, regardless of the month you earned it.
+If you are a taxpayer under money basis, you usually report your rental income on your return in the very same year that you constructively or actually got it.
+You fall under this category if you report income the very same year that you receive it, regardless of the month you earned it.

 In real estate investing, you likewise pay real estate tax.
 This is likewise called millage tax.
 Property tax is said to be an ad-valorem tax, where a property owner pays depending upon the value of the property being charged.

 There are essentially 3 different type of property.
 First is land, then your improvements to the land, such as buildings; and last but not the least, personality like manmade objects that are movable.

 Real estate, real estate and realty are all terms utilized to refer to the mix of improvements and land.
 In real estate investing, the taxing authority usually requires or does an appraisal of the property’s monetary value, and then tax is examined in ratio to the value.